-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2008
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 20, 2009

-The Annual Meeting of Stockholders will be held on Wednesday, May 21, 2008 beginning at 10:00 a.m. at the Clarion Hotel and Marina, Dunkirk, New York 14048.
+The Annual Meeting of Stockholders will be held on Wednesday, May 20, 2009 beginning at 10:00 a.m., local time, at the Southpointe Golf Club, 360 Southpointe Boulevard, Canonsburg, Pennsylvania 15317.

-Only holders of the Company's common stock at the close of business on April 4, 2008 will be entitled to vote at the Annual Meeting.
-A list of persons who were stockholders as of that date and time will be available for examination by any stockholder at the meeting and for the ten days prior to the meeting during regular business hours, at the Company's executive offices located at 600 Mayer Street, Bridgeville, PA 15017.
+Only holders of the Company's common stock at the close of business on March 20, 2009 will be entitled to vote at the Annual Meeting.
+A list of persons who were stockholders as of that date and time will be available for examination by any stockholder at the Annual Meeting and for the ten days prior to the meeting during regular business hours, at the Company's executive offices located at 600 Mayer Street, Bridgeville, PA 15017.
 Stockholders as of the record date may vote in person or by proxy.
-At the meeting we will:
+At the Annual Meeting we will:

 - 1. Elect a Board of Directors; - 2.
-Ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2008; and - 3.
+Ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2009; and - 3.
 Attend to other business properly presented at the meeting.

-Your Board of Directors recommends that you vote in favor of the two proposals outlined in this proxy statement.
+Your Board of Directors unanimously recommends that you vote in favor of the two proposals outlined in this Proxy Statement.

 This booklet includes the Universal Stainless & Alloy Products, Inc. proxy statement.
 Enclosed with this booklet are a proxy card and a return envelope that requires no postage if mailed within the United States.
-A copy of the Universal Stainless & Alloy Products, Inc. 2007 Annual Report to Stockholders is also enclosed and a M' And
+A copy of the Universal Stainless & Alloy Products, Inc. 2008 Annual Report on Form 10-K is also enclosed.